Birmingham and District Deaf Children’s Society

 If successful, what will you use your LoveBrum funding for?

-Birmingham’s DDCS are affiliated to the National Deaf Children’s Society which allows them to make use of resources, information and experience.
-But, the society is run solely by volunteers and raising funds internally, by means of charity events, supermarket bag packing and sponsored sporting events.
+Birmingham and District Deaf Children’s Society are affiliated to the National Deaf Children’s Society which allows them to make use of resources, information and experience.
+The society, however, is run solely by volunteers and raises funds internally,by means of charity events, supermarket bag packing and sponsored sporting events.

 If successful, the society will put the £2,000 towards their 2016 activity days.
-Their next trip will be to Legoland,where your funding would enable Birmingham DDCS to provide tickets, transport and refreshments on the day.
-Previous annual events include: Family fun days, pantomimes and Christmas parties.
+Their next trip will be to Legoland, where your funding would enable the charity to provide tickets, transport and refreshments on the day.
+Previous annual events include family fun days, pantomimes and Christmas parties.

-Where can people go to find out more about Birmingham DDCS?
+Where can people go to find out more about Birmingham and District Deaf Children’s Society?